Lakshman-YT/RPG-template/README.md

 ## 🐞 Found an Issue?
 Report It!

-You can create a new issue in the GitHub repository if you find a bug, glitch, or have a suggestion.
-We'll try to resolve or include it in future updates based on severity and priority.
+If you encounter a bug or want to suggest an improvement, open a GitHub issue.

 ### 🪜 How to Submit an Issue

-1. Go to the **[Issues](https://github.com/Lakshman-YT/RPG-template/issues)** tab in the GitHub repo.
+1. Go to the **[Issues Tab](https://github.com/Lakshman-YT/RPG-template/issues)** on GitHub.
-2. Click **"New Issue"**.
+2. Click on **"New Issue"**.
-3. Choose an appropriate title and label (e.g., Bug, Suggestion).
+3. Fill in the title and choose a label (e.g., `bug`, `enhancement`, `help wanted`).
-4. In the description, explain the problem clearly:
+4. In the description, explain:
    - What were you doing?
-   - What did you expect to happen?
+   - What was the expected outcome?
-   - What actually happened?
+   - What happened instead?
+   - How can it be reproduced?
+5. Optionally, add:
-5. (Optional but helpful): 📹 **Attach a screen recording or GIF** showing the issue.
+   - 📹 A short **video recording** or **GIF** showing the problem

-> Clear issues = faster fixes! 🔧
+   - 💬 Any additional context (OS, Godot version, etc.)

+> The clearer your report, the faster the fix 💡

 ---

 Thanks for checking it out!
 Happy developing — and may your arrows always hit the mark 🏹